greatislander/c2lc-project-website/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 ### How to build a program

-Here is an example of how to build a program with the available action blocks in the Weavly coding environment.
-To create a square on the scene, challenge the learner to move the on-screen character starting from grid cell A2 and returning to grid cell A2.
+Here is a step by step instruction to build a sample program with the available action blocks in the Weavly coding environment.
+In this example, we are going to build program to make our character draw a square on the scene.

 A script to say to learners:

-Let’s make a square using the action blocks.
+> *Let’s make a square using the action blocks.*
+>

-1. Select the ‘Move Forward 1 square’ action block, and then the ‘+’ button at the end of your program to add.
+> 1. *Select the ‘Move Forward 1 square’ action block, and then the ‘+’ button at the end of your program to add.*
-2. Select the ‘Turn Right 90 degrees’ action block, and then the ‘+’ button at the end of your program to add.
+> 2. *Select the ‘Turn Right 90 degrees’ action block, and then the ‘+’ button at the end of your program to add.*
-3. Select the ‘Move Forward 1 square’ action block, and then the ‘+’ button at the end of your program to add.
+> 3. *Select the ‘Move Forward 1 square’ action block, and then the ‘+’ button at the end of your program to add.*
-4. Select the ‘Turn Right 90 degrees’ action block, and then the ‘+’ button at the end of your program to add.
+> 4. *Select the ‘Turn Right 90 degrees’ action block, and then the ‘+’ button at the end of your program to add.*
-5. Select the ‘Move Forward 1 square’ action block, and then the ‘+’ button at the end of your program to add.
+> 5. *Select the ‘Move Forward 1 square’ action block, and then the ‘+’ button at the end of your program to add.*
-6. Select the ‘Turn Right 90 degrees’ action block, and then the ‘+’ button at the end of your program to add.
+> 6. *Select the ‘Turn Right 90 degrees’ action block, and then the ‘+’ button at the end of your program to add.*
-7. Select the ‘Move Forward 1 square’ action block, and then the ‘+’ button at the end of your program to add.
+> 7. *Select the ‘Move Forward 1 square’ action block, and then the ‘+’ button at the end of your program to add.*
-8. Select the ‘Turn Right 90 degrees’ action block, and then the ‘+’ button at the end of your program to add.
+> 8. *Select the ‘Turn Right 90 degrees’ action block, and then the ‘+’ button at the end of your program to add.*

 ### How to play your program